indrora/ponzu/docs/spec.md

 The CBOR content must not extend to greater than the 4KiB allotment.
 It is up to the implementation what information to exclude from the record to condense the information to 4KiB.

+Compliant implementations MUST NOT allow the creation of files below the level of the prefix.

+Paths (including the archive prefix) in Ponzu archives MUST be forward-relative except for symlink targets.
+A forward-relative path is a path which refers only to a child, not any sibling, cousin, or parent path.
+Examples of valid forward-relative paths include:

+* `coconuts/bunches/lovely.jpg` (a prefectly reasonable path)
+* `pools/../cheeses/Wensleydale.tiff` (does not go below the "current" path)
+* `heads/talking/` (regular path to a directory)

+Examples of invalid forward-relative paths include

+* `kittens/../../dogs/puppies/newfoundland.jpg` (Creates a sibling)
+* `./../bob/` (another parent directory acccess)
+* `../x` (parent directory access)

+A compliant implementation MAY provide a mechanism to ignore these rules, but it MUST be off by default.
+A compliant implementation MAY provide a mechanism to resolve paths within the archive and output a new, "defused" archive which contains no relative paths at all.
+A compliant implementation MUST default to writing only non-relative paths.

 ## Header Flags